2008 San Francisco 49ers season: Week 8: vs. Seattle Seahawks

 Hoping to rebound from their road loss to the Giants, the 49ers went home for a Week 8 NFC West rematch with the Seattle Seahawks.
 In the first quarter, the Niners trailed early as Seahawks kicker Olindo Mare got a 43-yard and a 42-yard field goal.
 In the second quarter, Seattle increased its lead with RB T.J.
 Duckett getting a 1-yard TD run.
 San Francisco got on the board with kicker Joe Nedney getting a 42-yard field goal, but the Seahawks continued its beatdown as CB Josh Wilson returned an interception 75 yards for a touchdown.

 In the third quarter, the 49ers replied with Nedney making a 40-yard field goal, yet Seattle continued to pull away as QB Seneca Wallace completed a 43-yard TD pass to FB Leonard Weaver.
 In the fourth quarter, San Francisco tried to rally as QB Shaun Hill completed a 2-yard TD pass to rookie WR Jason Hill.
 However, the Seahawks pulled away as Wallace hooked up with Weaver again on a 62-yard TD pass.

-During the game, Vernon Davis committed a 15-yard penalty for unsportsmanlike conduct which prompted Singletary's now infamous "I want winners" tirade during the post-game press conference: "I'd rather play with 10 people and just get penalized all the way until we have to do something else rather than play with 11 when I know that right now that person is not sold out to be a part of this team.
+During the game, Vernon Davis committed a 15-yard penalty for unsportsmanlike conduct which prompted what would later become an infamous tirade by Singletary during the post-game press conference.
+Singletary addressed benching Davis by stating: "I'd rather play with 10 people and just get penalized all the way until we have to do something else rather than play with 11 when I know that right now that person is not sold out to be a part of this team.
 It is more about them than it is about the team.
 Cannot play with them, cannot win with them, cannot coach with them.
 Can't do it.
 I want winners.
 I want people that want to win."

-With the loss, the 49ers enter into their bye week at 2–6.
+With the loss, the 49ers entered their bye week at 2–6.